This page lists some essential and optional/recommended hardware

 is quicker and easier.

-- Motorised head (see checklists above).
+- Motorised head (see the multi-row panoramas page).

 - Tripod.
 I usually only partly extend mine for better stability,

 using the camera screen tilted.
+If using a gimbal motorised head

-- Connecting cable (head ↔ Camera):
+- Connecting cable (head ↔ Camera); carrying a spare is always

 - For the Benro Polaris: USB-C ↔ USB-C cable (or micro for older